Jet ski information

 Water skiing or towing

-Jet skis are sold complying with the standards required in respect of noise.
-If the craft has been modified by the removal of the silencer or if the exhaust is in a state of disrepair, the operator may be prosecuted.
+If the jet ski has been modified by removing the silencer or the exhaust is in a state of disrepair, the operator may be prosecuted.

 The operator can also be prosecuted for making excessive noise by accelerating or racing the engine when stationary, without a good reason.